 Nearly nine million borrowers are now in default, a number that has surged by more than 3.5 million since repayment resumed, with 2.6 million defaulting in Q1 2026 alone.
-More than one in five borrowers with a payment due are seriously delinquent — the highest rate ever recorded.
-And the One Big Beautiful Bill Act just eliminated Grad PLUS loans for new borrowers, creating a funding gap that will affect hundreds of thousands of graduate students starting July 2026.
+More than one in five borrowers with a payment due are seriously delinquent – the highest rate ever recorded.
+And the One Big Beautiful Bill Act (OBBBA) just eliminated Grad PLUS loans for new borrowers, creating a funding gap that will affect hundreds of thousands of graduate students starting July 2026.

 And somewhere right now, a loan operations team is manually reviewing documents in a shared inbox, copying data between three systems, and wondering why their pull-through rate keeps dropping.